How Flood Insurance Is Affected By Map Changes

 Potential Impacts of Map Changes on Flood Insurance and Options

-Residents and business owners that are newly identified to be in a high-risk flood area will be required by most lenders to carry flood insurance.
-The NFIP offers a cost-saving flood insurance rating option called the Newly Mapped Procedure.
+For property owners and renters that are newly identified as being in a high-risk flood area from the moderate- to low-risk flood area, the National Flood Insurance Program (NFIP) offers a one-time cost-saving option called the Newly Mapped Discount.